madpew/hello-asm/notes.md

 CAUTION: Do not optimize if not required to keep the code clean (easier to read and understand + reuse)

-ShadowMap:
-    Since the whole game doesn't scroll, the shadow-map could be sped up by only copying the 20x18 area instead of the whole map.

-General:
-    Optimize calls by using RST Vectors: e.g. put "jp hl" at offset $8 and  use "rst $8" instead of "call _hl"

 # Topics for future research

 - look into meta-tiles, meta-maps and meta sprites